-COVID safety measures for VCAT hearings
+COVID safety measures when attending VCAT venues

 You can go to VCAT if we told you to attend a hearing in person or have business at the service counter.
 You can only attend a face-to-face hearing if you’re involved in the case, for example, you’re a party, witness or support person.